Violent Crime Attorney in Torrance

 We prioritize communication and transparency with our clients throughout the legal process.
 This means keeping you informed about every development in your case and ensuring you understand your rights and options at all times.

-Our commitment to personalized legal representation means that your case will never be handed off to a less experienced attorney; Pat Carey's involvement will be directly in crafting and executing your defense strategy from start to finish.
+Our commitment to personalized legal representation means that your case will never be handed off to a less experienced attorney; Pat Carey's involvement will be direct in crafting and executing your defense strategy from start to finish.

 Work with a violent crime attorney in Torrance who is a Certified Criminal Law Specialist and former prosecutor.
 Call (310) 695-1118 now or contact us online 24/7.